Jenny Wantuch

 2009-2010 Ljuskälla- Swedish Landscapes & Still Lifes, Glasbrukets Galleri & Cafe, Stockholm, Sweden

-TWO PERSON EXHIBITION
+TWO AND THREE PERSON EXHIBITIONS

 2018 Landscape Paintings by Victoria Veedell & Jenny Wantuch, Grey City Gallery & Ashcroft Studio, San Francisco, CA